jpritikin/coach/content/docs/me/integration.md

 {{< /mermaid >}}

-Psychedelic experience is one important way to inspire interest in meditation.[^doblin1991] Scholars suspect that psychedelics were at the origins of many religions.[^muraresku2020][^brown2016][^crowley2019] On the other hand, psychedelics can be a frightening way to learn how to meditate for people who are identified with their parts; it is like being thrown into the deep end of the pool to learn how to swim.
+Psychedelic experience is one important way to inspire interest in meditation.[^doblin1991] Scholars suspect that psychedelics were at the origins of many religions[^muraresku2020][^brown2016][^crowley2019] and played an important role in our evolution as a species.[^mckenna1993] On the other hand, psychedelics can be a frightening way to learn how to meditate for people who are identified with their parts; it is like being thrown into the deep end of the pool to learn how to swim.
 Internal Family Systems is a gentler way.

 ## Cults